 Cars manufactured today are made with decade-old microchip designs

-According to Fortune, at the heart of the problem is that the automotive industry is using ancient, nearly outdated microchips.
+Fortune, at the heart of the problem is that the automotive industry is using ancient, nearly outdated microchips.
 The chip designs they keep ordering are over 10 years old.
 They were cutting edge when the iPhone (the first one) was initially released.

 Since then, microchips have been miniaturized and optimized for 10 years without the auto industry choosing to update.
 Unsurprisingly, microchip manufacturers don't want to keep making old chips for the auto industry.